-The SAW Single- Year Intensive has been the premier program for affordable, personalized comics instruction for 9 years, and this year we are expanding your opportunities to learn.
+The SAW Single-Year Intensive has been the premier program for affordable, personalized comics instruction for over 9 years, and we are now expanding your opportunities to learn and offering this course online.

 Nine 6 week professional level classes